Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Intelligence vs Google Gemini: Overview

-The biggest difference between Apple Intelligence and Gemini is that Apple Intelligence is not anchored to any single app or function.
+The biggest difference between the two AI suites is that Apple Intelligence is not anchored to any single app or function.
 Instead, it refers to a wide variety of features available across the iPhone, iPad, and Mac.
-In other words, Apple has made AI as invisible as possible — you may not even realize its presence outside of certain obvious instances like Siri.
+You may not even realize the presence of Apple’s AI outside of certain obvious instances like Siri.

 On the other hand, Gemini started its life as a chatbot to compete with the likes of ChatGPT and has gone on to replace the Google Assistant.
 Even though Gemini’s capabilities extend beyond chat, features like text summarization and translation can vary depending on your smartphone of choice.
 For example, Samsung’s Galaxy AI offers a different set of AI features than those found on Google Pixel devices, even though both companies use (and advertise) Gemini Nano.